hiteule/MyTwitter/README.md

 # My Twitter

-A dotclear plugin to display your Twitter timeline in your blog with a widget.
+A Dotclear plugin to display your Twitter timeline in your blog with a widget.

 ## Goals